varna9000/serial-iterm2/README.md

-# Serial console automation for iTerm2
+# Serial console with iTerm2

-There is no free decent serial app for MacOS, but we do have `screen`, so why not automate a bit using with with iTerm2?
+There is no free decent serial app for MacOS, but we do have `screen`, so why not automate a bit using it with iTerm2?
+You could log in manually into the serial console, but it's tedious to look up the name of the serial device every time you connect to it.
+This script will automate this for you and will start the serial console in iTerm.

 ### Requirements

 We are going to use Python.
-Clone the repo to your home directory:
+Clone the repository to your home directory:

 ``` git clone git@github.com:varna9000/serial-iterm2.git ```